-- Supervising contractors (where applicable) - Recruiting the Country Team - Preparing and managing the survey budget - Completing the questionnaire by indigenizing questions as needed and developing countryspecific questions - Overseeing questionnaire translation and pre-testing - Conducting Fieldworker and Supervisor training - Reviewing and finalizing translations after the pre-test - Obtaining official clearances - Planning and managing fieldwork deployment, including transport - Overseeing data entry - Ensuring quality control in all phases of data collection and entry - Delivering a clean data set on time - Preparing and presenting Media Briefing, Press Releases, Dispatches, and a Summary of Results according to the communications plan described in Section 9 - Holding a donor/embassy briefing within 5 months of the completion of fieldwork and producing a report on this briefing. - Being personally present at all events where results are released - Tracking media coverage of release events and preparing a dissemination report - Providing all reports and deliverables as required in the contract and according to the agreed schedule
+- Supervising contractors (where applicable) - Recruiting the Country Team - Preparing and managing the survey budget - Overseeing the drawing of the survey sample from the latest Census figures or population projections - Completing the questionnaire by indigenizing questions as needed and developing countryspecific questions - Overseeing questionnaire translation and pre-testing - Sourcing of tablets and power banks that meet the specifications stipulated by the Network Data Management team - Conducting Fieldworker and Supervisor training - Reviewing and finalizing translations after the pre-test - Obtaining official clearances - Planning and managing fieldwork deployment, including transport - Ensuring quality control in all phases of data collection - Providing fieldwork progress to Core Partner at least once a week - Preparing and presenting Media Briefings, Press Releases, Dispatches, and a Summary of Results according to the communications plan described in Section 9 - Holding a donor/embassy briefing within 3 months after the completion of fieldwork and producing a report on this briefing. - Being personally present at all events where results are released - Tracking media coverage of release events and preparing a dissemination report - Providing all reports and deliverables as required in the contract and according to the agreed schedule

-A draft timeline of all survey activities will be developed during the Round 6 Planning Workshop in South Africa.
+A draft timeline of all survey activities will be developed and agreed to by the Core Partner and their NPs.
 A final timeline, agreed between the NI/NP and the Core Partner, will be part of the contract signed for survey implementation.